ir-rafio/IJPC-2025-Problemset/Editorial.md

 <details>
 <summary>Hint</summary>

-This problem has no input.\
+This problem has no input.
-_This is a trivial white lie._

 </details>